-How To Get From Bangkok To Koh Samet: Complete Guide
+How To Get From Bangkok To Koh Samet: Step by Step

 So you’ve come to Bangkok now you want to move on to a more quiet isle?
 There are plenty of those, but first I will tell you about Koh Samet Thailand.
 Here I will give you some tips for getting from Bangkok to Koh Samet and back again.
 There’s still time for you to enjoy Koh Samet on your holiday in Thailand!

 The ferry from Bangkok’s southern pier makes the journey to beautiful Koh Samet in just over 2 and a half hours.
 There are no overseas flights to Samet, so the boat is really your only choice if you wish to get there.
 Plenty of tourists still opt for the more common destinations in Krabi or Phuket, however, if you really want to appreciate Thailand in its purest form, I guarantee Samet is the best option for you.